Bioresource Engineering

 Researchers

-The researchers listed below all form part of the Bioresource Engineering group.
-Follow the link to their individual profiles to find out more about their research interests and activities.
+The researchers listed below are part of the Bioresource Engineering group.
+Click the link to their individual profiles to learn more about their research interests and activities.

 Professor | Bioresources, waste valorisation, biorefineries & biomaterials